-Many many of the posts that ilovedinomartin shares in these days before our Day Of Givin' Dino Thanks, have been shared here before, but each is so so special that we simply much post each of 'em 'gain in this season of Dino-thanks!
+Many many of the posts that ilovedinomartin shares in these days before our Day Of Givin' Dino Thanks, have been shared here before, but each is so so special that we simply must post each of 'em 'gain in this season of Dino-thanks!

-This is one of the most touchin', if not the most touchin' post that we have ever shared here at ilovedinomartin about the amazin' way that our great man had, has, and will forever have of touchin' his great devotees' lives....and thus totally worthy of sharin' 'gain as we celebrate our week of "Givin' Dino Thanks" here at ilovedinomartin.
+This is one of the most truely touchin', if not the most touchin' post that we have ever shared here at ilovedinomartin about the amazin' way that our great man had, has, and will forever have of touchin' his great devotees' lives....and thus totally worthy of sharin' 'gain as we celebrate our week of "Givin' Dino Thanks" here at ilovedinomartin.

 We 'gain offer our deep appreciation to Mr. Steve Cox for being so touchin'ly transparent in sensitively sharin' his deeply personal testimony of the amazin' ways that Dean Martin consoled Cox's mother in her last days on this earth.
 To read this in it's original format, simply click on the title of this post.

 Dino we do indeed shares our thanks for the amazin' ways you keep transformin' the lives of those you have welcomed into your amazin'ly wonderful world!
 Dino-thankfully, DMP